FRRouting/frr/doc/user/bgp.rst

 Using AS Path in Route Map
 --------------------------

-.. index:: [no] match as-path WORD
+.. index:: match as-path WORD
 .. clicmd:: [no] match as-path WORD

    For a given as-path, WORD, match it on the BGP as-path given for the prefix and if it matches do normal route-map actions.
 The no form of the command removes this match from the route-map.

-.. index:: [no] set as-path prepend AS-PATH
+.. index:: set as-path prepend AS-PATH
 .. clicmd:: [no] set as-path prepend AS-PATH

    Prepend the given string of AS numbers to the AS_PATH of the BGP path's NLRI.
    The no form of this command removes this set operation from the route-map.

-.. index:: [no] set as-path prepend last-as NUM
+.. index:: set as-path prepend last-as NUM
 .. clicmd:: [no] set as-path prepend last-as NUM

    Prepend the existing last AS number (the leftmost ASN) to the AS_PATH.